 In the area…

 While Aldgate and Whitechapel may have a murky past, this area in East London has become well known for its food and arts scenes, and its cultural diversity.
 It’s also become a popular haunt for city workers, too.
-You can find them on “team-building exercises” at All Star Lanes bowling alley on bustling Brick Lane, or teeing off at Junk Yard Golf (mini golf that is) in Dray Walk any night of the week.
+You can find them on “team-building exercises” at All Star Lanes bowling alley on bustling Brick Lane, or teeing off at Junk Yard Golf (mini-golf that is) in Dray Walk any night of the week.
 In fact, Dray Walk is fantastic for everything from vintage clothes shopping to summer drinks on the fake lawn of its industrial courtyard.

 It’s hard to walk down Brick Lane without being tempted to go for a curry – there are over 30 of them on the half-a-mile stretch of road alone.
 And while this makes it difficult to pick one in particular, we’d recommend City Spice for its Bengali-influenced seafood dishes, such as the fish thalia, or Sheba for the lamb rogan josh.
 There are several veggie curry houses, too.

-Both Whitechapel and Aldgate are chock full of food options – from grabbing one of the best Philly Cheesesteaks you’ll find in London on the market stalls of the historical Petticoat Lane Market, to tapas that evokes a taste of the Basque country at Copita del Mercado on Commercial Street, mouth-watering lunch and dinner options are never more than a five-minute walk from any point of each district.
+Both Whitechapel and Aldgate are chock full of food options – from grabbing one of the best Philly Cheesesteaks you’ll find in London on the market stalls of the historic Petticoat Lane Market, to tapas that evokes a taste of the Basque country at Copita del Mercado on Commercial Street, mouth-watering lunch and dinner options are never more than a five-minute walk from any point of each district.

 Discover food from around the world